Josh Taylor (boxer): Taylor vs. Essuman

 Moving up to welterweight, Taylor lost to Ekow Essuman by unanimous decision at the SSE Hydro in Glasgow on 24 May 2025.

 Retirement

 Taylor announced his retirement from professional boxing on 21 July 2025, saying he was ending his career on medical advice due to a recurring eye injury.

 Personal life

 Taylor is a fan of Hibernian F.C.

 In December 2019, Taylor was arrested and charged with behaving in a threatening or abusive manner due to an incident whilst partying in Edinburgh.
 After being asked to leave a nightclub, he said a bouncer's "nose ring is gay", and referred to the bouncer as a "gay-looking cunt" and a "big orange-looking cunt".
 Taylor later pleaded guilty at Edinburgh Sheriff Court and was fined £350.
 He said on Twitter afterwards, "I whole heartedly apologise for my stupid actions.
 It has been a rollercoaster of a year for me, becoming unified world champion and on this occasion I've taken it too far."

+On 31 December 2025 Taylor was involved in another drunken bar incident, in his hometown of Haddington where a pub brawl led to him being banned for life from the Victoria Inn.